Southport Inquiry impact hearings begin

 The attacker murdered three young girls, Elsie Dot Stancombe, Alice da Silva Aguiar and Bebe King, and injured multiple other children and adults.
 Whilst others survived the attack physically unharmed, they all live with the serious emotional scars.

-Garden Court North’s Pete Weatherby KC represents the three adult survivors of the attack, leading Jesse Nicholls of Matrix Chambers, instructed by Nicola Brook of BJC Solicitors, and Christian Weaver, instructed by Terry Wilcox of Hudgells Solicitors, represents Prestfeld High School.
+Garden Court North’s Pete Weatherby KC represents the three adult survivors of the attack, leading Jesse Nicholls of Matrix Chambers, instructed by Nicola Brook of BJC Solicitors, and Christian Weaver, instructed by Terry Wilcox of Hudgells Solicitors, represents Prestfield High School.

 At Liverpool Town Hall last Monday (8 September), Inquiry Chairman Sir Adrian Fulford listened to witness accounts of the attack, including that of John Hayes, who was stabbed when he bravely confronted the attacker, suffering life-threatening injuries.